Nigel Barker (photographer)

 Nigel Barker (born 27 April 1972) is an English reality TV show personality, fashion photographer, author, spokesperson, filmmaker, and former model.
 He is best known for his participation as a judge and photographer on the reality show America's Next Top Model, and was the host of reality show The Face for the American series.

+In 2026, he appeared in the Netflix documentary, Reality Check: Inside America's Next Top Model.

 Early life

 Barker was born in London.
 His mother, who is Sri Lankan, was a former Miss Sri Lanka contestant before immigrating to the United Kingdom.
 She played a significant role in forming his respect for the modeling profession as he grew up, and has stated that she used her success in modelling to bring her family to the United Kingdom.
 Barker grew up in a family with five siblings from a total of three marriages, and lived there until he was 18.
 He attended Bryanston School, a boarding school, where he took his A-levels in biology, chemistry, and physics.